w3c/w3c-api/README.md

 The API is intended to be public and read-only.

-**Disclaimer: The API is currently unstable and is subject to change at any time without prior notice.**
+**Disclaimer: The API is currently under development and is subject to change at any time without prior notice.
+Use it at your own risk.**

 ## API documentation